Alex Higgins: Legacy

 On account of his exciting playing style and explosive persona, Higgins is remembered as one of the most iconic figures in snooker's history.
-Nicknamed "Hurricane Higgins" for his rapid play, and known as the "People's Champion" for his popularity and charisma, he is often credited as being a key figure in the success of snooker as a mainstream televised sport in the 1980s.
+Nicknamed "Alex 'Hurricane' Higgins" (or simply "the Hurricane") for his rapid play, and known as the "People's Champion" for his popularity and charisma, he is often credited as being a key figure in the success of snooker as a mainstream televised sport in the 1980s.
 Journalist Donald Trelford wrote in 1986 that "it was undoubtedly Higgins who first brought the money into snooker after his dramatic victory in 1972 and all the attendant publicity."

 In Steve Davis's Interesting: My Autobiography (2015), he wrote that Higgins as a player was "a true genius.
 Perhaps only Ronnie O'Sullivan has achieved that same style of mercurial ability since."
 Higgins arguably fulfilled his potential only intermittently during the peak of his career in the 1970s and 1980s; the snooker journalist and historian Clive Everton put this down to Davis and Ray Reardon both being too consistent for him.
 Ronnie O'Sullivan has called Higgins "the greatest snooker player I have ever seen" when he was playing at his best, while also acknowledging that his erratic lifestyle caused a lack of consistency on the table.
 Reardon wrote in 1986 that "Unlike Steve Davis, Alex has a natural snooker brain.
 He sees situations and knows what to do in a flash.
 We can all see it eventually but he spots it immediately.
 Reverse side, screw, deep screw ... he created a lot of the modern play that you see today."
 Similarly, John Spencer wrote that "Alex probably had the quickest snooker brain in the game."
 As of 2023, he is one of only eleven players to have completed the "Triple Crown" of winning the World Championship, the UK Championship and the Masters.
 However, both Davis and Reardon felt that the number of titles won by Higgins was low, considering his sizeable talent.

 In 2011, Event 8 of the Players Tour Championship was renamed the 'Alex Higgins International Trophy'.
 That year, Higgins was one of the eight players added to the World Snooker Tour Hall of Fame in its inaugural year.
 In 2016, WPBSA chairman Barry Hearn announced that the trophy for the new Northern Ireland Open tournament would be named after Higgins.

 Richard Dormer wrote and directed a one-person play based on the career of Alex Higgins, titled Hurricane (2004).
 Following performances at the Edinburgh Festival Fringe, for which Dormer won The Stage Edinburgh Fringe Best Actor award, the production transferred to the West End and then toured the UK.
 The professional rivalry between Higgins and Davis was portrayed in a 2016 BBC feature film titled The Rack Pack, in which Higgins was played by Luke Treadaway.
+He was featured in the 2021 BBC documentary series Gods of Snooker, and was the main focus of the first of the three episodes.